-AIU's SCR coverage ratio is projected to remain above AIU's risk appetite of 140% following the transfer out of the Italian medical malpractice business to AA (and transfer in of the AEL business).
-Amtrust has committed to maintain AIU's SCR coverage ratio at 140% in the event that the AEL to AIU transfer does not complete.
+Alu's SCR coverage ratio is projected to remain above Alu's risk appetite of 140% following the transfer in of the AEL business and transfer out of the Italian medical malpractice business to AA.
+Amtrust has committed to maintain AlU's SCR coverage ratio at 140% in the event that only the AEL to AIU or AIU to AA transfer completes.